mattyault/penguin/readme.txt

 HOW TO VIEW:
 ====================

-To view, download the entire contents and open \index.htm in your browser.
+To view, download the entire contents of the repository, place in a web server and open \index.htm in your browser: e.g. http://localhost/penguin/index.htm

+Due to the use of XMLHttpRequests in the solution it is not possible to open the index.htm directly from the filesystem.

 ====================